ankurk91/wp-prism-js/readme.txt

 = Did you test it older versions of WordPress ? =

-It works with v4.6.0+ onwards.
-Most recent update allows it to work with 4.7.3.
+No, i only test it with latest version.
+But it should work with older versions without any problem as well.

 = Have you changed anything in Prism source files =